mybb/docs.mybb.com/1.8/install/database-restore.md

 6. We are not quite done yet.
 You may now need to configure your database settings (.../inc/config.php).

-**Note: If your restoring a database from IcyBoards, you will need to replace your current prefix (in ../inc/config.php) with your new prefix (in PhpMyAdmin).**
+**Note: If you are restoring a database from IcyBoards, you will need to replace your current prefix (in ../inc/config.php) with your new prefix (in PhpMyAdmin).**

 ## SQLite Database Restore